stefanopog/node-red-contrib-ibmconnections/README.md

 ## The Get Profiles node
-This node retrieves the complete information from the profile of an IBM Connections user.
+This node retrieves the complete information from the profile of an HCL Connections user.

 ## The Set Profiles node